 Mike then was assigned as a protection ranger in Yosemite Valley handling the normal range of protection duties, along with supervising criminal investigations.
 He then moved on to Grand Teton NP as the park law enforcement specialist, where in addition to his normal duties, he negotiated the exchange of legislative jurisdiction between the United States and the State of Wyoming.

 The next stop for Mike was Washington, D.C., where he spent three years working in ranger activities and legislative affairs.
 During that time he participated in the service wide task force that prepared the first revision to National Park Service (NPS) regulations in over 30 years.
-Mike was also a key figure in preparing the initial regulations for the newly established national parks and preserves in Alaska, which came into the system in 1980.
+Mike was also a key figure in preparing the initial regulations for the newly established national parks and preserves in Alaska, which came into the system on December 1, 1978.
 He also worked aggressively on transfers of legislative jurisdiction between the states and the Federal government.
 His legislative stint had him preparing testimony, writing legislation, and testifying as a technical witness before Congress.

 The first of Mike’s four superintendent jobs was at Assateague Island National Seashore (1981 to 1983).
 While there he worked with other seashore superintendents to identify common issues and solutions.
 Mike’s first regional office assignment was as associate regional director for management and operations in Alaska.
 His main responsibility there was to bring the 13 new parks on line.
 General management and operational plans were developed, in close consultation with the state of Alaska.